inicio-labs/MultiSig/README.md

 # Miden Multisig

 This repository provides the infrastructure for managing multi-signature accounts on the Miden network.
-It houses two main components:
+It houses three main components:

 - **miden-multisig-coordinator**: A backend coordinator server that manages multisig accounts, transaction proposals, and signature collection
+- **coordinator-frontend**: A Next.js web frontend for interacting with the multisig coordinator
 - **miden-multisig-client**: Client libraries for interacting with multisig accounts and the coordinator service

 ## Status